 - Vague travel purpose: "I want to see America" without specific plans or itinerary

-- Close relatives in the US: Especially if they are permanent residents or citizens (raises immigrant intent concern)
+- Close relatives in the US: Especially permanent residents or citizens (raises immigrant intent concern)

 - Young, single, unemployed: Fewer ties to compel return home